jackantico1/jackantico1.github.io/about.md

 My name is Jack Antico and I am currently a Junior studying computer science at Boston College.
 I've worked on various diffrent start-ups and have a couple of side-projects.
 In my free time, I enjoy reading about Silicon Valley, Finance, and Technology.

 I also do freelance iOS and web work.
 See [Jibra](https://jibrallc.github.io/jibra/) for my portfolio and more.
 Contact me @[jackantico3@gmail.com](mailto:jackantico3@gmail.com).

-##Get an email when I publish a new article
+Subscribe below to get an email everytime I publish a new article.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">